pbobyn91/weekly_meal_planner/README.md

 etc ....

 This is going to use a flask API and a json file to store the data for each day.
 It will be able to use an in house IPv4 address (probably of the host it is running on.)
 You will be able to delete and update the weekly meals.

+This is really going to emulate a white board I currently use in my kitchen.